Perth Wildcats: 2017–18

 The Wildcats reacquired the services of Grand Final MVP Bryce Cotton for the 2017–18 season, but lost two-time Club MVP Casey Prather to Melbourne United.
 The team's initial replacement for Prather was Devondrick Walker, but after Walker sustained a foot injury in August, the Wildcats replaced him with J. P. Tokoto.
 Other changes to the roster included Derek Cooke Jr. coming in to replace the outgoing Jameel McKay, and Lucas Walker stepping up from a training player role to a full-time squad member in place of the retired Shawn Redhage.
 The rest of the local contingent remained the same, including Matt Knight, who announced that the 2017–18 season would be his last.
-However, following three early-season head knocks, Knight brought forth his retirement in early November to join Redhage in retirement.
+However, following three early-season head knocks, Knight brought forth his retirement in early November.
+Clint Steindl was subsequently signed as Knight's replacement.

 The Wildcats started the season with a 10–3 record, before dropping to 13–9 in mid-January.
 They finished the regular season in third place with a 16–12 record.
 On the eve of their finals campaign, Cotton was named league MVP, becoming just the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
 In addition, Cotton earned All-NBL First Team honours, Tokoto earned All-NBL Second Team honours, and Martin was named the NBL's Best Defensive Player—earning the honour for a record-breaking sixth time.
 In Game 1 of their semi-finals series against the second-seeded Adelaide 36ers, the Wildcats were defeated 109–74, thus recording their second biggest finals loss in club history.
 The only time the Wildcats have lost by a larger margin in their 32-year finals streak was in 1989 when they lost to North Melbourne by 55 points.
 The Wildcats went on to lose 89–88 to the 36ers in Game 2 to bow out of the finals.